-- (3) Whether there will be any rent increase within the ninety (90) day tenant protection period with the amount of the rent increase and the date the rent increase will take effect. - (4) Whether the new owner will require existing affordable housing dwelling unit tenants to be rescreened to determine compliance with existing or modified residency screening criteria (pursuant to Sec.
-193.04) during the ninety (90) day tenant protection period and, if so, a copy of the screening criteria. - (5) Whether the new owner will terminate or not renew rental agreements without cause during the ninety (90) day tenant protection period and, if so, notice to the affected affordable housing dwelling unit tenants whose rental agreements will terminate and the date the rental agreements will terminate. - (6) Whether, on the day immediately following the tenant protection period, the new owner intends to increase rent, require existing affordable housing dwelling unit tenants to be rescreened to determine compliance with existing or modified residency screening criteria, or terminate or not renew affordable housing dwelling unit rental agreements without cause. - (b) Tenant Protection Period.
-The Tenant Protection Period commences with the transfer of ownership of an affordable housing building and runs through the end of the ninety (90) calendar days following the month in which written notice of sale is delivered to each affordable housing dwelling unit tenant pursuant to this Section. - (c) Delivery of notice to Department of Safety and Inspections.
-This same written notice shall be furnished to the Director of the Department of Safety and Inspections at the same time notice is delivered to tenants.
-The new owner or representative of the new owner of an affordable housing building shall not terminate or not renew a tenant's rental agreement without cause, raise rent, or rescreen existing tenants during the tenant protection period without providing the notices required by this section.
+(3) Whether there will be any rent increase within the ninety (90) day tenant protection period with the amount of the rent increase and the date the rent increase will take effect.

+(4) Whether the new owner will require existing affordable housing dwelling unit tenants to be rescreened to determine compliance with existing or modified residency screening criteria (pursuant to section 193.04) during the ninety (90) day tenant protection period and, if so, a copy of the screening criteria.

+(5) Whether the new owner will terminate or not renew leases without cause during the ninety (90) day tenant protection period and, if so, notice to the affected affordable housing dwelling unit tenants whose leases will terminate and the date the leases will terminate.

+(6) Whether, on the day immediately following the tenant protection period, the new owner intends to increase rent, require existing affordable housing dwelling unit tenants to be rescreened to determine compliance with existing or modified residency screening criteria, or terminate or not renew affordable housing dwelling unit leases without cause.

+(b) Tenant protection period.
+The tenant protection period commences with the transfer of ownership of an affordable housing building and runs through the end of the ninety (90) calendar days following the month in which written notice of sale is delivered to each affordable housing dwelling unit tenant pursuant to this section.

+(c) Delivery of notice to department of safety and inspections.
+This same written notice shall be furnished to the director of the department of safety and inspections at the same time notice is delivered to tenants.
+The new owner or representative of the new owner of an affordable housing building shall not terminate or not renew a tenant's lease without cause, raise rent, or rescreen existing tenants during the tenant protection period without providing the notices required by this section.
 The notice shall also include the following language requirement: "This is important information about your housing.
 If you do not understand it, have someone translate it for you now, or request a translation from your landlord."
 This advisory must be stated in the notice in the following languages: Spanish, Somali, Karen, and Hmong.
 Upon request by the tenant, the owner must provide a written translation of the notice into the tenant's preferred language of ones listed above.